Getting publicity for cannabis-related stories and corporations is difficult.

 It’s as easy as Googling us.

-For instance, if you’re pitching Tom Angell, a fifteen-12 months veteran of the cannabis law reform motion who founded Marijuana Moment and is posted constantly on Forbes, The L.A.
+For instance, if you’re pitching Tom Angell, a fifteen- to twelve-month veteran of the cannabis law reform movement who founded Marijuana Moment and is constantly posted on Forbes, The L.A.
 Times, The Boston Globe, and others, don’t open with “if you neglected this information.”

-Jeremy Berke, a hashish-centered finance reporter at Business Insider, well-known shows this is one of the matters that “grinds his gears” the maximum, urging humans to test out his latest work earlier than pitching him.
+Jeremy Berke, a hashish-centered finance reporter at Business Insider, is well-known for showing that this is one of the matters that “grinds his gears” the most.
+He urges humans to test out his latest work earlier than pitching him.

 “For instance, I wrote a story about CBD testing.
 The time to pitch me on CBD lab to look at results isn’t the day after I post a story that took a week of labor.
 You missed your chance.”

-Beyond expertise character writers, you must realize the journalistic network and panorama as an entire.
+Beyond expert character writers, you must realize the journalistic network and panorama as an entire.

 This translates loosely to: don’t get grasping.
 If you have been featured on a huge ebook these days, wait a few weeks for the next.
 If you pitch a tale to at least one reporter or outlet, don’t pitch it to another ten at an identical time.

-Cannabis journalists don’t want to compete with each different for interest.
-We are a community and need to peer anyone in it thrive, alongside the movement we support.
+Cannabis journalists don’t want to compete with each other for interest.
+We are a community and need to help anyone in it thrive alongside the movement we support.
 We have a motive that’s larger than anybody, folks.

 3) Calling Yourself “The Amazon/Apple Of Weed.”

-Being “the person of something else” is already unhappy on its personal.
-But it’s even worse while your claims aren’t substantiated.
+Being “the person of something else” is already unhappy.
+But it’s even worse when your claims aren’t substantiated.

 - Why are you the Apple of weed?